How to create OKRs and KPIs in 10 logical steps

 7. Use a mixture of behavioural and process key results to drive progress.

-8. Make OKRs become part of day to day work, not a 'special project'.
+8. Make OKRs become part of day-to-day work, not a 'special project'.

 Using the OKRs and the improvement cycle to drive improvement